fanuelson/nasa-api/README.md

 # Project description:

-The project is an API that returns the average temperature of mars by the given SOL (Martian Days).
+The project is an API that returns the mars average temperature by the given SOL (Martian Days).

 # Run with docker